vrasneur/pyfasttext/README.md

 #### Show the model version number

 fastText uses a versioning scheme for its generated models.
-You can retrieve the model version number using the `version` attribute.
+You can retrieve the model version number using the `model.version` attribute.

 | version number | description |
 | --- | --- |